Commercial Real Estate Terms and Definitions

 Capitalization Rate or Cap Rate

-Unlevered initial return from the acquisition of a real estate asset calculated by dividing net operating income (NOI) by the property sales price.
-For example, a property’s capitalization rate (cap rate) is 10 percent if it is purchased for $10 million and produces $1 million in NOI during one year.
-The cap rate is typically calculated using the NOI generated in the first year of ownership so investors can normalize and compare potential returns among competing investment properties.
+Unlevered initial expected return from the acquisition of a real estate asset calculated by dividing the first year expected net operating income (NOI) by the property sales price.
+For example, a property’s capitalization rate (cap rate) is 10 percent if it were purchased for $10 million and is expected to produce $1 million in NOI during the next year.
+An average of capitalization rates for properties in a given market is typically referred to as the market cap rate.

 Ceiling Height